 It’s not just the miles you pedal your bike that will help you get to the finish line in June, it’s the foods and fluids you put into your body too.

-Whilst training for L2B you should include choosing foods that give you enough energy to fuel your body, as well as helping it grow and repair.
+Whilst training for the ride, you should include choosing foods that give you enough energy to fuel your body, as well as helping it grow and repair.
 Good nutrition can help make a difference to your performance.

-Carbohydrates - The best type are those that release their energy slowly (slow burn) and help to maintain your muscle glycogen.
+The best type of carbohydrates are those that release their energy slowly and help to maintain your muscle glycogen.

 | Good choices